A Premier Education Center for Science and Engineering

 a student-oriented environment, and a strong sense of community.
 We provide an educational experience that combines the closeness of a small college with the opportunities of a university.

-We combine science; practical, in-depth education; and teamwork skills in nationally recognized programs spread across our curriculum in the College of Arts and Sciences, with Biology, Chemistry, Biochemistry, and Behavioral Neuroscience; in the School of Health Sciences, with Biomedical Science, Microbiology/Immunology, and Health Science Studies; and in the School of Engineering, with Civil, Industrial, Mechanical, and Software Engineering, plus Computer Science.
+We combine science; practical, in-depth education; and teamwork skills in nationally recognized programs spread across our curriculum in the College of Arts and Sciences, with Biology, Chemistry, Biochemistry, and Behavioral Neuroscience; in the School of Health Sciences, with Biomedical Science, Microbiology/Immunology, and Health Science Studies; and in the School of Engineering, with Civil, Industrial, Mechanical, and Software Engineering (all accredited by the Engineering Accreditation Commission of ABET), plus Computer Science.

 Preparing tomorrow’s professionals